pkscout/presence.tracker/README.md

 # presence.tracker
 This python script is designed to run as a service on a Raspberry Pi.
 This script checks to see if specified bluetooth devices are in range and send REST messages to Home Assistant or MQTT messages to a broker regarding their status.

 ## PREREQUISITES:
 1. You should be running Raspian Buster or later.
 1. Python3 is required.

+## OTHER PLATFORMS
+If you using the BluetoothLE tracker option, this will work on OSX and probably Windows too.
+On OSX you have to use the devices UUID instead of MAC address.
+See the Bleak Python docs for more information on that.

 ## INSTALLATION:
 For the script to work properly, you need to install a few things first: